A JURY have been told details of an alleged rape, said to have taken place in a house with a sadomasochistic dungeon by a transgender man.

 She alleges he scratched her breasts and back with his false nails leaving her with marks.

 After he subjected her to a second sex attack, also in the bedroom, she managed to run downstairs to the living room.
-As she sat on the
+As she sat on thesofa and tried to put her jeans and clothes back on, she said Williams came downstairs and allegedly committed a third attack while kneeling in front ofher.

 "This was done against her will and without her consent," said Mr Rees.

 The woman, who cannot be named for legal reasons, then ran outside.
 She tried calling a friend, but when she did not answer, she sent a text message to her saying: "Help me.
-He just tried to rape
+He just tried to rapeme".
+The woman then went to her friend's house and was discovered cryinghysterically and "shaking uncontrollably".

 She then repeated the claim, saying: "The ******* raped me".